 (United States Congress, 1913)

-These objectives have come to be interpreted as the Federal Reserve's dual mandate of price stability and full employment.
-Over the Federal Reserve’s 109-year history, the dual mandate has been the source of a healthy debate within academic, industrial, and political circles with differing opinions regarding the role of the central bank and how much emphasis it should place on its competing goals.
+These objectives have come to be interpreted as the Federal Reserve's dual mandate of [pursuing the goals of?] price stability and full employment.
+Over the Federal Reserve’s 109-year history, the dual mandate has been the source of a healthy debate within academic, industrial, and political circles with differing opinions regarding the role of the central bank and how much emphasis it should place on these competing goals.

 In 2012, the Federal Reserve reaffirmed its commitment to its statutory mandate from Congress and a balanced approach to monetary policy based on its dual mandate.
 The Federal Open Market Committee (FOMC) minutes include the following statement on Longer-Run Goals and Monetary Policy Strategy: